Frequently Asked Questions

 How do I become an instructor?

 Instructors are trained and certified to teach Roots of Success.
 We offer both on-line and in-person trainings at an affordable, one-time cost.
 We can train as few as one instructor and as many as 15-18 instructors at a time.
-Learn more about the “Train-the-Instructor” Trainings, or click here to Schedule an Instructor Training.
+Click here to learn more about the “Train-the-Instructor” trainings and schedule and instructor training.

 Who created the Roots of Success curriculum?